onehilltech/ember-cli-mdc/packages/mdc-layout/README.md

 ### Usage

 You use the `layout` service by injecting it into either a controller or component.
+Here is a controller were we inject the `layout` service.

 ```javascript
 // controllers/index.js